walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ![Account created](/img/pages/use-appchain-account-created.png "Account created")

 Note the returned account address.
+This will be different every time you create an account.
 You will now need to bridge assets to this address.

-### Bridge assets to the address
+### Step 2: Bridge from the settlement layer

-Go to the [bridging guide](bridge_appchain) and bridge Eth to the address you received in the previous section.
-Remember to bridge from the settlement layer to the Appchain.
-You will need to modify the guide's default command to use a different target address.

-Once the address has Eth, we can start deploying an account to that address.

-Luckily, the account address is stored in an account file in your computer.
-From now on we can reference the account only by its name.
+To complete the account deployment, the address must first hold enough assets to cover gas fees.
+Therefore, the next step is to bridge assets from the settlement layer.

+Refer to the initial tutorial at the beginning of this page, which explains how to acquire assets on your Appchain.
+Be sure to set the target address to your newly created account address.

-### Deploy the account
+### Step 3: Deploy the account

 Once the account has been created and it has assets, it still needs to be deployed to the Appchain.